 15. Get to Experience Some of the World’s Fastest Trains

-Aside from east Asia, Europe has the fastest high-speed trains in the world.
-With an Interrail pass, you get to travel on most of these for a small reservation fee of €10 or less.
+Aside from east Asia, Europe has the fastest high-speed trains worldwide.
+With an Interrail pass, you can travel on most of these for a small reservation fee of €10 or less.

 If you’re a train fanatic, you’ll love the feeling of travelling at high speed through the European countryside from city to city.
 Likely, you’ve never gone on trains so fast and with such modern facilities.